Keyfactor/keyfactor-go-client-sdk/v11/docs/KeyfactorWebKeyfactorApiModelsSecurityLegacySecurityRolesSecurityRoleUpdateRequest.md

 ### GetIdentities

-`func (o *KeyfactorWebKeyfactorApiModelsSecurityLegacySecurityRolesSecurityRoleUpdateRequest) GetIdentities() []CSSCMSDataModelModelsSecurityIdentitiesSecurityIdentityIdentifier`
+`func (o *KeyfactorWebKeyfactorApiModelsSecurityLegacySecurityRolesSecurityRoleUpdateRequest) GetIdentities() []ModelsSecurityIdentitiesSecurityIdentityIdentifier`

 GetIdentities returns the Identities field if non-nil, zero value otherwise.

 ### GetIdentitiesOk

-`func (o *KeyfactorWebKeyfactorApiModelsSecurityLegacySecurityRolesSecurityRoleUpdateRequest) GetIdentitiesOk() (*[]CSSCMSDataModelModelsSecurityIdentitiesSecurityIdentityIdentifier, bool)`
+`func (o *KeyfactorWebKeyfactorApiModelsSecurityLegacySecurityRolesSecurityRoleUpdateRequest) GetIdentitiesOk() (*[]ModelsSecurityIdentitiesSecurityIdentityIdentifier, bool)`

 GetIdentitiesOk returns a tuple with the Identities field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetIdentities

-`func (o *KeyfactorWebKeyfactorApiModelsSecurityLegacySecurityRolesSecurityRoleUpdateRequest) SetIdentities(v []CSSCMSDataModelModelsSecurityIdentitiesSecurityIdentityIdentifier)`
+`func (o *KeyfactorWebKeyfactorApiModelsSecurityLegacySecurityRolesSecurityRoleUpdateRequest) SetIdentities(v []ModelsSecurityIdentitiesSecurityIdentityIdentifier)`

 SetIdentities sets Identities field to given value.